VRTogether/privacy-policy/index.md

 - **Account and saved-world data:** retained for as long as your account remains active and for up to thirty (30) days after a verified deletion request, after which it is permanently deleted unless we are required by law to retain it longer.
 - **Email-list data:** retained until you unsubscribe, after which it is deleted from our active mailing systems within thirty (30) days.
-- **Anonymous gameplay analytics:** retained in aggregate form and may be retained indefinitely because the data does not identify individual Players.
+- **Anonymous gameplay analytics:** retained in aggregate form by Unity Gaming Services Analytics in accordance with Unity's retention policies, and may be retained indefinitely because the data does not identify individual Players.
+- **In-Game voice audio:** not retained — transmitted in real time only.
+- **In-Game capture telemetry:** retained by LIV in accordance with LIV's own retention policies.
+We do not retain a copy of LIV capture telemetry on our own servers.
 - **Customer-support correspondence:** retained for up to two (2) years from the last interaction so we can reference prior issues if you contact us again.

 ## How We Protect Your Information